het-code-cafe/AI-tools-learning/README.md

 - `pip install -r requirements.txt`
 - `python main.py`: contains a function to render all plots again, or a scratchpad to re-render specific plots.
+You can also run the implementation files to regenerate a single plot.

 ## Code Snippets (ray.so)